safing/web/_publications/2022-08-16-portmaster-0.9-new-network-monitor.md

 ### New Network Monitor with Graphs

-Many of you have been waiting for this, and finally it is here: The new network monitor with elaborate search, filter and grouping support - with beautiful graphs everywhere!
+Many of you have been asking for this, and finally it is here: The new network monitor with elaborate search, filter and grouping support - with beautiful graphs everywhere!

 ![image displaying the v0.9 Portmaster user interface - network activity per app](/assets/img/blog/release-0.9/1_1_network_activity_per_app.png)